Constitutional & Civil Rights

 Although this section is seemingly straightforward, there are many procedural and substantive nuances in bringing a 1983 action.
 For example, a State is not a “person” under this section, but a state officer/agent can be sued in his/her official capacity for prospective/injuctive relief.

-How much does it cost to file a lawsuit grounded in federal civil rights law?
 These cases are often handled on a contingency fee basis.
 However, section 1983 — referenced above — has in place an attorney fees provision in which the prevailing party is awarded reasonable attorney fees.
 The reason for this is that sometimes the economic recovery in a civil rights action is small; the attorney fees provision is in place so that litigants are not dissuaded from pursuing cases for purely economic reasons.

-When does excessive force occur?
 The prohibition against excessive force flows from the 4th amendment to the U.S. Constitution (and any accompanying state constitutional provisions).
 Specifically, courts have interpreted the right to be free from unreasonable searched and seizures to include a ban on excessive force.
 Excessive force is when the government (generally the police) use more force than is reasonably necessary to accomplish its objectives.

-Are there other sanctions/penalties that occur because of a 4th amendment violation?
 Yes.
 In addition to civil damages, under well-established criminal procedure law, evidence obtained by the government in violation of the 4th amendment (and other procedural rules) cannot be introduced into evidence.
 This is known as the exclusionary rule.